monk-io/docs/docs/develop/entities.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Entities are custom resources that allow everybody to extend Monk with their own data structures and logic.
+Entities are custom resources that allow everybody to extend MonkOS with their own data structures and logic.

 ---